 After a day soaking up the Peak District fresh air, the warm, comfortable rooms at The Miners Arms provide an ideal place to unwind.
-All our comfortable, spacious bedrooms have en-suite bathrooms/shower rooms, as well as TVs and tea/coffee-making facilities.
-A full English or light breakfast is included, which you can enjoy within the setting of our cosy dining room.
+All comfortable, spacious bedrooms have en-suite bathrooms/shower rooms, as well as TVs and tea/coffee-making facilities.
+A full English or light breakfast is included, which you can enjoy within the setting of the cosy dining room.

 Prices start from £45 per night for a single room.
 For further information, to check availability or to make a booking, please get in touch with The Miners Arms using the Contact Form below.

 The pretty village of Eyam lies in the Derbyshire Peak District.
 It has loads to offer visitors, with a fascinating, inspiring history and a wealth of interesting buildings to explore.

 Eyam is perhaps best known for being the site of an outbreak

 of the plague in the 1600s.
 The entire

 village was stricken and hundreds of residents died.
 There are numerous plaques outside the